AdoboPeanuts/testing/README.md

 Creating the header as "Cryto API Tracker"

 #### # Opensea API Key
-To pull NFT statistics from OpenSea as stated in the custom module.
+The Opensea API key is to pull NFT statistics from OpenSea as stated in the custom module.

 opensea_api = OpenseaAPI(apikey="7913a9c0377249d2998900d7ce6d38b3")

 #### # Twelve Data API Key
-To allow us access to cyrptocurrency data frames from Twelve Data as stated in the custom module.
+The Twelve Data API key is to allow us access to cyrptocurrency data frames from Twelve Data as stated in the custom module.

 td = TDClient(apikey="d1d0c43b0fb445518d1435c2b90c9cdc")